Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 Some problems related to MAXSPACE and MINSPACE are the Bin Packing Problem, the Cutting Stock Problem, the Knapsack Problem, and the Multiple Knapsack Problem.
-The \textit{Bin Packing Problem} (BPP) is defined as follows: given a set of items~${I = \{i_1, i_2 \dots i_n\}}$, where each item~$i$ has height~$h_i$, and an unlimited set of identical bins of height~$H$; allocate all items in bins, in order to minimize the number of bins used, without there being an intersection between items and between items and the border of the bins~\citep{princeton1971performance}.
+The \textit{Bin Packing Problem} (BPP) is defined as follows: given a set of items~${I = \{i_1, i_2 \dots i_n\}}$, where each item~$i$ has height~$h_i$, and an unlimited set of identical bins of height~$H$; allocate all items in bins, in order to minimize the number of bins used, without intersections between items and between items and the border of the bins~\citep{princeton1971performance}.

 Some classic algorithms for BPP are \textit{First-Fit} (FF), \textit{Next-Fit} (NF) and \textit{First-Fit Decreasing} (FFD).
 The~FF algorithm tries to add each item to the first bin that fits, using a new bin when the item does not fit into the bins already used.
 The~NF algorithm considers putting each item~$i$ in the last bin~$j$ opened.
-If it is possible to add the item without overflowing the bin capacity,~$i$ is added in~$j$, and the next item is considered, otherwise a new bin~${j+1}$ is created to add~ $i$.
+If it is possible to add the item without overflowing the bin capacity,~$i$ is added in~$j$, and the next item is considered, otherwise a new bin~${j+1}$ is created to add~$i$.
 The~FFD algorithm adds items to containers in non-increasing order of height using \textit{First-Fit}.
 These heuristics are, respectively, a~$17/10$-approximation, a~$2$-approximation, and a~$11/9$-approximation for BPP~\citep{johnson1973near, johnson1974fast, coffman1984approximation}.

 In the \textit{Cutting Stock Problem}~(CSP), we are given~$m$ items, each having an integer weight~$h_i$ and an integer demand~$d_i$, and an unlimited number of identical bins of integer capacity~$H$.
 The objective is to pack~$d_i$ copies of each item~$i$ using the minimum number of bins so that the total weight packed in any bin does not exceed its capacity~\citep{delorme2016bin}.
 In this paper, we use instances from the literature of CSP to compare our algorithms.